kanekou/snakes_utils/README.md

 ##### Call API

 - `n`: SNAKES net model
-- `rflag`: Resource Flag how to distinguish the resource place from some places. **Only one character can be set.
-Also, It must be the first letter of the resource place name.** For example, If one resource place name is `m1`, set `m` to `rflag`.
+- `rflag`: Resource Flag how to distinguish the resource place from places.

+  - **Sets the first letter of the resource place name.**
+    For example, If one resource place name is `m1`, rflag=`m`.

+  - Resource place names must be in the form of a single-character char followed by the resource number. e.g.) `m1`, `r2`

 #### Method `places(self)`